Scratching an itch.

 The Surge 2 was reviewed using a promotional code on PC, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.

 Editor’s Note: A 10GB patch was applied to the review build while playing through the last portion of the game.
 However, we were not able to obtain the patch notes at the time of this review going live.
-As such we’re not able to confirm if any of the issues experienced have been fixed for launch, and so the problems outlined in this review have been considered as if they will be there in the final product based on our personal experience with the game.
+As such we’re not able to confirm if any of the issues experienced have been fixed for launch, and so the problems outlined in this review have been considered as if they will be there in the final product based on our personal experience with The Surge 2.